 THE SAFETY OF FREELANCERS

 Publishing agreements or contracts have a direct impact on the safety of freelance journalists.
-In partnership with the Frontline Freelance Register and with the legal support of The Cyrus R. Vance Center for International Justice, we have developed a template agreement and two supportive documents:
+In partnership with the Frontline Freelance Register and Samir Kassir Foundation (for the Arabic version) and with the legal support of The Cyrus R. Vance Center for International Justice, we have developed a template agreement and two supportive documents to help freelance journalists

-Our Model Freelance Publishing Agreement seeks to facilitate an agreement between media companies and freelance journalists on terms that protect the interests and safety of the journalists.
+Our Model Freelance Publishing Agreement was drawn up to help media companies and freelance journalists agree terms that protect the interests and safety of freelance journalists.
 Our goal is to make it easier for the parties to reach an agreement, by having a template or model agreement that is clear and fair.
-Download the template here.

-‘What are the issues in the Model Freelance Publishing Agreement?’ offers explanations to key issues addressed in the Model Freelance Publishing Agreement.
-Download here.
+The accompanying guide offers explanations regarding key issues addressed in the Model Freelance Publishing Agreement.

-The Freelance Agreement Summary has been prepared for the sole purpose of assisting parties to understand and negotiate the key terms of the freelance publishing agreement and should not be used as a binding legal document.
-A full agreement should be executed by the Journalist and the Company.
-Download here.
+This summary has been drawn up to help parties understand and negotiate the key terms of the freelance publishing agreement.
+Please note it should not be used as a binding legal document.
+A full agreement should be executed by the freelance journalist and the Company.

 The information made available on this site is not legal advice or a substitute for legal counsel.
 The template is intended to aid in anticipating and avoiding certain legal problems, and to provide access to information that may be useful for contributors willing to spend the requisite time to put it into practice; and users should consult with legal counsel as appropriate to ensure that agreements based on this template adequately protect their contractual rights as intended.